 Cannabis Made Clear

-Last updated November 20, 2024 | Published on November 20, 2024
+Last updated June 23, 2026 | Published on November 20, 2024

-So does cannabis help or hurt your sleep?
+So does cannabis help your sleep?
 The answer depends on a few factors: how much you consume and how often, your overall health and the specific cannabis compounds you consume.
 Let’s take a closer look at the science behind cannabis and sleep.

 How we sleep